gustavares/cos-tutorial/TUTORIAL.md

 - Better error handling

 I suggest you to explore the documentation listed below to learn how to use other methods from the `ibm-cos-sdk`.

+Again, you can find all the code in the following repository: [https://github.com/gustavares/cos-tutorial/](https://github.com/gustavares/cos-tutorial/).

 # References